Skip to main content

 4. Choose binding style:

-• If the value is the whole node (an env var, a label value, a replica count) → use path: / paths: (more reviewable).
+• If the value is the whole node (an env var, a label value, a replica count, a public URL) → use path: / paths: (primary route).

-• If the value is part of a larger string (URL composition, label fragment) → use inline $$var__NAME.
+• If the value is part of a larger string (image tag, connection string, path-rule fragment) → use inline $$var__NAME.

 5. Keep / rewrite the original occurrences according to style chosen.